Benchmarking Full-Text Search Performance when using LogsDB mode

 Full-Text Query Used for Testing

-To benchmark query performance, we executed a MATCH query using Elasticsearch’s full-text search capabilities.
-The test query used was:
+For the benchmarking process, we executed a MATCH query.
+This utilized Elasticsearch’s full-text search capabilities.
+The test query was as follows:

 Test Parameters [Rally config]: